ircam-ismm/webaudio-tutorials/basics/oscillators-and-audio-files.md

 console.log(buffer);
 ```

-If you reload the page, you should all the informations about the file you loaded logged in the console:
+If you reload the page, you should all the information about the file you loaded logged in the console:

 ![audio-buffer](../assets/oscillators-and-audio-files/audio-buffer.png)